Amateur writers aren’t alone in their bad habits – professionals suffer from them as well.

 6. Editing Before Completing Your First Draft

-If you try to edit your work as you go you risk losing the writing flow, as well as focussing on how it’s written rather than what is written.
+One of the most common bad writing habits is that of editing your work as you go.
+When you do this you risk losing your writing flow, as well as focussing on how it’s written rather than what is written.

 If you’re trying to edit every sentence after completing it then you’ll probably forget your ideas and lose writing momentum.